-The vital clues, hints, indicators or pointers to your purpose are already put within you by God.
+The vital clues, hints, indicators, or pointers to your purpose are already put within you by God.
 Therefore, your purpose is within your reach.
-You don’t need to look far to find out your purpose in life.
+You don’t need to look far to find your purpose in life.

 Solomon testifies to this truth.

-Out of about 7 billion people in the world today, there is no one who is exactly or perfectly like you in every way.
-God created you to be a singular, special, unique, and unequalled entity.
+Out of over 7 billion people today, no one is precisely or perfectly like you.
+God created you as a singular, memorable, unique, and unequaled entity.

-Your uniqueness is an important clue or hint to discovering your purpose in life.
-Your unique potentials, talents, gifting, and passion are specifically placed within you by God to help you discover your unique purpose in life.
+Your uniqueness is an essential clue to discovering your life purpose.
+Your unique potential, talents, gifting, and passion are placed explicitly within you by God to help you find out your special purpose in life.

 Fourth, Your God-ordained purpose transcends or surpasses you:

-God is infinitely bigger and greater than anyone or anything in life, so His purposes or intentions are far bigger or greater than what your little brain can perfectly figure out.
+God is infinitely bigger and more significant than anyone or anything in life, so His purposes or intentions are far bigger or greater than what your little brain can fully figure out.

-God’s purpose for your life is far bigger than your family background, your academic qualifications, financial status, or skills in life.
+God’s purpose for your life is far bigger than your family background, academic qualifications, financial status, skills, and talents.

-God’s unique purpose for your life is infinitely deeper, wider and greater in scope or dimension than what your carnal mind will ever be able to completely fathom, imagine or comprehend (1 Cor.
+God’s unique purpose for your life is infinitely deeper, wider, and greater in scope or dimension than what your carnal mind will ever be able to fathom completely, imagine, or comprehend (1 Cor.
 2:9, Isa.
 55:8-9).

 Lastly, your purpose is primarily and ultimately intended for God’s pleasure and glory: